LakshmiRadhakrishnan09/AWS-Security-Specialist/AWSOrganizations.md

 Only the actions permitted by both inherited policy and policy that is attached to OU are allowed.

 SCPs can be applied at root, OU, or individual account.
+SCPs cannot be applied for parent account. ( Best practice is do not use parent account for production workloads.
+Use only for management).

 ```
 “You can attach policies to organization entities (organization root, organizational unit (OU), or account) in your organization: